 What's happening on Gretricks and why

-If you're a frequent visitor to the nature reserve you may have noticed Gretricks field has undergone some intense management over the past 3 years.
+If you're a frequent visitor to the nature reserve you may have noticed Gretricks field has undergone some intense management.

 This has been part of our vision for the reserve - to maximise the sites potential for flora and fauna, providing a wide variety of plant species that will enhance biodiversity, linked in to Derbyshire's biodiversity action plan.
 Following consultation with our biodiversity officer and other agencies, a number of trials are underway.